Medically Reviewed By: Aaron Horn, LMFT, MA

 What is infidelity?

 Infidelity is defined as the act of being unfaithful to a spouse or a romantic partner.
 Infidelity can include extramarital sex, having an emotional affair, or cheating.
 When you find out that your partner has been unfaithful, it's an incredibly painful experience.
-If you've never cheated and can't imagine yourself cheating, it's likely that you're confused and have found yourself wondering why this is happening to you.
-Their actions are their own, and getting cheated on doesn't mean that anything's wrong with you, but even if you know this to be true, it can be tough to face what happened and decide what to do next.
+It's likely that you're confused and have found yourself wondering why this is happening to you.
+Their actions are their own, and getting cheated on doesn't mean that anything's wrong with you, but it can be tough to face what happened and decide what to do next.

 Why do people engage in infidelity?

 People cheat or engage in infidelity for a variety of reasons.
-When a partner cheats on the other, there's a disconnect in the relationship.
+When one partner cheats on the other, there's a disconnect in the relationship.
 A person may stray from their relationship so that they can get attention or affection.
 Maybe their current partner isn't demonstrating physical affection or emotional validation.
 A person who isn't getting their needs met may stray from their relationship.
 Cheating could be a tactic to attempt to gain confidence in themselves.
-A person can step outside of their marriage or romantic partnership to seek attention or validation.
-If you were cheated on, you didn't do anything to "wrong."
-There's a misconception that infidelity is caused by one member of the partnership when that's not the case.
 No one deserves to be cheated on.
 Despite gender stereotypes, both men and women can engage in infidelity.
-If your partner has been unfaithful, it's important to remember that it is not your fault.

 Cheating to test the waters